JonathanApprey/AeroCleanse_ETL/README.md

 *   **Unit Testing:** ensuring reliability of critical cleaning functions.

 ---
-*Built by [Jonathan Ekow Apprey](https://github.com/JonathanApprey) as a demonstration of Data Engineering competencies.*
+*Built by [JonathanApprey](https://github.com/JonathanApprey) as a demonstration of Data Engineering competencies.*